ainet8infosec/x-over/fr33.LAN$/rca_aesedi.md

 ## Summary
 Customer XYZ data was not sent from AES EDI.
-Investigation revealed that the file with the data was sent, but it did not get processed due to an issue with the AES CIS service (AESCIS-38263).
+Investigation revealed that the file with the data was sent, but it did not get processed due to an issue with the AES CIS service (*Please refer to Jira Issue No. AESCIS-38263*).

 ## Impact
 About 486,000 records were affected and the EDI to CIS monitoring service too.